 Cruel Water,Portland,ME, Book Two

-Her single night of indulgence with the silver-eyed stranger is only the beginning.
-He sees right to the heart of her and she is unable to ward off emotions that have been deeply buried.
-With the sting of betrayal still fresh in her soul, she’s surprised to find herself opening up to the honest integrity of the sharp-eyed, rough-looking biker.
+Viv’s single night of passionate indulgence with the silver-eyed stranger is only the beginning.
+The former Navy hero sees right to the heart of her–despite her efforts to deeply bury her emotions.
+With the sting of betrayal still fresh in her soul, Vivian is surprised to find herself opening up to the honest integrity of the sharp-eyed, rough-looking biker.

-When he lost everyone who mattered, he was left without roots and learned to be content simply living in the moment.
-Completely unprepared for the feisty blonde bartender with old pain marring her clear-blue eyes, he questions his own rules of detachment, as she unwittingly finds a way under his skin.
+When forty-three year old Isaac Hawkes lost everyone who mattered, Ike was left without roots and learned to be content simply living in the moment.
+Suddenly, his connection to Vivian cannot be denied.
+Completely unprepared for the feisty blonde bartender, Ike questions his own rules of detachment–and wants more.

 The muffled sound of a phone ringing penetrates the remnants of sleep.
 I try to get up, but find myself pinned to the bed by a heavy body.
 Right.
 Slowly the memories of last night filter back: the tall quiet man at the end of the bar who’d spent my shift at “The Skipper” following my movements without a word.
 Startling grey eyes in a rugged face that I could feel on me by the tingle it spread over my skin.
 Dark brown long hair skimming the collar of his worn leather jacket and the strong, long legs cased in dark jeans had drawn my attention the moment he walked in.
 When he lifted his eyes to mine as he took a stool at the bar, the impact of his gaze jarred me.
 His order of beer was the only time I heard his dark raspy voice.
 The rest of the night he simply lifted his empty glass for a refill and my normally chatty self seemed unable to try for empty conversation.
 Tongue-tied.
 My brothers would have had a blast torturing me with that fact.